Budget Your Way Into the New Year

 Emergency Fund

 The next figure you want to set up is for emergencies.
 You should start a separate savings account and put 10% of all your income in it until it reaches three times your total monthly bills.
-This money should not be touched for anything by emergencies.
-This will save you from dipping into your next bill to replace a refrigerator or washing machine.
+This money should not be touched for anything but emergencies.
+This will save you from dipping into your next paycheck to replace a refrigerator or washing machine.

 Retirement Savings